pallet/pallet-fsmop/README.md

 The code above will time-out, if passed a delay-length greater than 500ms.

-Another higher order fsm is `map*`, that will run a sequence of fsm's in parallel and wait for them to all complete.
+Other higher order FSMs are `map*`, that will run a sequence of fsm's in parallel and wait for them to all complete, and `reduce*`, that will thread results through a sequence of FSMs.

+### Inspection

+The `report-operation` function can be used to inspect the state of an operation that is running.

 ## Installation